Street magic: Traditional street performance

 Anthropologists chronicle this form of street magic from approximately 3,000 years ago – and there are records of such performers across the continents, notably Europe, Asia/South Asia and the Middle East.
 While it is a very old performing style, its history is not particularly well documented in print.
-In his diary, Samuel Pepys mentions seeing magicians performing in this fashion and one can see street magicians in depictions by Hieronymous Bosch, William Hogarth, and Pieter Brueghel.
+In his diary, Samuel Pepys mentions seeing magicians performing in this fashion in the 17th century, and one can see street magicians in depictions by Hieronymous Bosch, William Hogarth, and Pieter Brueghel.
 Book XIII of Reginald Scot's Discoverie of Witchcraft (1584) describes magic tricks of the type performed by buskers in the 16th century.

 New York based artist and magician Jeff Sheridan is regarded as one of the pre-eminent U.S. street magicians to emerge from the surge in street performance artistry which began in the late '60s.
 He authored the 1977 book, Street Magic, taught Jeff McBride and allegedly was one of the performers who inspired and taught the young David Blaine after Blaine saw Sheridan perform in Central Park.

 Yorkshire Egg Magic is a long practised form of traditional street magic in the UK.

 More recently, other performers have garnered accolades from the magic community for their contributions to the art.
 Jim Cellini (a.k.a.
 Richard Sullivan) has been a full-time street performer since the 1970s and has published a book (Cellini: The Royal Touch) and DVDs (The Art of Street Performing, volumes 1–3) on the subject.
 Gazzo Macee (a.k.a.
 Gary Osborne) has been a full-time street performer since the 1980s and has published a booklet ("The Art of Krowd Keeping" written for Gazzo by Danny Hustle and Jim Wells) and DVD (Street Cups) on the subject.
 Eric Evans has been a full-time professional since the 1990s and co-wrote – along with Nowlin Craver – a book on the subject (The Secret Art of Magic).